| |

 Dr. David Nielson is a cardio-thorasic surgeon who specializes in endoscopic

 lung therapy on adults and children.
-But what Dr. Nielson is fast becoming
+But what Dr. Nielson is also known

-known for is his innovative treatment for patients with hyperhidrosis (excessive
+for is his innovative treatment for patients with hyperhidrosis (excessive sweating

-sweating of the hands and face), Raynaud’s Syndrome, facial blushing
+of the hands and face), Raynaud’s Syndrome, facial blushing and RSD.
+These

-and RSD.
-These syndromes are all connected to a hyperactive sympathetic nerve
+syndromes are all connected to a hyperactive sympathetic nerve dysfunction.
+Micro-endoscopic

 During the procedure, Dr. Nielson makes a single incision, one-twelfth of an